LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 		The 'Selection Type' option in the tool interface **only** relates to extracts from SQL tables and **not** to extracts from GIS layers (which are always spatial).

 _`DefaultSelectType`
-	The selection type that should be shown by default in the `Selection Type`_ drop-down list.
+	The selection type that should be shown by default in the `SelectionType`_ drop-down list.
 This attribute is the index number of the selection type options in the drop-down list, with 1 being the first option.

 _`RecMax`
 	The maximum number of records that will be extracted in any one partner extract.